Kalina Manoylov, Associate Professorof Biology

 Dr. Sams has a passion to motivate student to become responsible global citizens and business professionals who are stewards of environmentally sustainability with a clear understanding of their role in a sustainable world.
 This goal has led Sams to serve the university on the university’s Sustainability Council.
 Dr. Sams has been a member of the council since 2009 and she has supervised several undergraduate marketing research group projects for the GC Sustainability Council.
 She also served on the Sustainability Council for the State of Georgia Boys and Girls Club (August 12, 2010) in Madison, Georgia.
 Sams developed a session for the Society of Marketing Advances on Sustainability in 2010 and she was selected from faculty across seven states to participate in the Sustainability Across the Curriculum Train the Trainer Workshop with Dr. Peggy Barlett on May 17-18, 2011 at Agnes Scott College.
 Dr. Sams received the 2011 Hometown Heroes “Go Green” award sponsored by Geico and the American Red Cross for her work in sustainability and was nominated for the Aspen Institute Beyond the Pinstripes Pioneer Faculty Award.
 Dr. Sams developed the session and is track chair for 2012 MMA Fall Educators’ Conference, Sept 19-21, 2012 on “Teaching Sustainability Across the Business Curriculum.”
 She serves on the Board of Directors for the Heart of Georgia Energy Coalition in Warner Robins Georgia and she participates “Good Jobs Green Jobs” workshops and hiring conferences.
 She has published several articles at academic conferences and in academic journals on sustainability.

-Ron Smith, Professor, Marketing Department
+Ron Smith, Instructor